How Good People Turn Evil: The Stanford Prison Experiment

 The Banality of Goodness and Evil

-There’s one final conclusion Zimbardo leaves us in his book.
+There’s one conclusion Zimbardo leaves us in his book.
 There aren’t any demons or heroes, or at least less than we think there are.
 Instead, evil and goodness must be more of a product of circumstance.

 They aren’t as related to personality or childhood values as we think.
 This, deep down, is an optimistic message.
 Just about anyone can commit an evil act.
 But, at the same time, every person can also act heroically.

 Zimbardo wrote us this “anti-evil” handbook.
 With it, we can go against the pressures of any situation.
-It’s become so popular a concept, there’s even a major movie that re-envisions it.
+It’s become so popular a concept, that there’s even a major movie that re-envisions it.

 One question we might stick around and reflect on is about a certain situation we’ve all found ourselves in.